 While these are two distinct mattresses, they have a few factors in common.
 Let’s take a look at the similarities between these beds.

-- They both come from the Nectar brand, which means they have the same customer service terms
+- They both come from the Nectar brand, which means they have the same mattress warranty and sleep trial.

 - The Nectar and Nectar Lush are both all-foam mattresses

 - The mattresses feature a memory foam comfort layer that relieves pressure and contours the body

 - The Nectar and Nectar Lush mattresses have similar base layers made from high-density foam

 Key Differences Between The Nectar And Nectar Lush?

 The Nectar and Nectar Lush are both all-foam, memory foam mattresses from the same brand, but several differences set these two beds apart.